 The Apple Watch SE also has a speedy Apple S5 chipset.
-It’s not quite as powerful as the Apple Watch 6, and it lacks that wearable’s always-on display, but again, it’s cheaper, and we reckon that for most people it strikes just about the best possible balance between price and tech.
+It’s not quite as powerful as the Apple Watch 6 and can't compete with the Apple Watch 7, but again, it’s cheaper, and we reckon that for most people it strikes just about the best possible balance between price and tech.

 Read the full Apple Watch SE review

-The Apple Watch 6 is the most high-tech wearable Apple has made so far, so of course it places high on our list.
+The Apple Watch 6 is still a strong watch despite the release of the Apple Watch 7, so of course it places high on our list.

-New additions in this model include blood oxygen monitoring, plus a new – and more efficient - Apple S6 chipset.
+New additions in this model include blood oxygen monitoring, plus the still respectable Apple S6 chipset.
 That extra efficiency helps improve the battery life, though the Apple Watch 6 still doesn’t last as long as we’d like – especially now that you can track your sleep, a feature that debuted on this model but is available as a software update for others too.